 Tell Us About Your Experience!

 Have you ever performed a taste test in your child nutrition program?
 Which food or dish did you introduce to your students, and how was it received?
 What lessons did you learn from hosting a taste test?
 Do you have any advice for our readers?
-Please leave your suggestions and ideas in the comments below!
+Let us know!